nissan-ajith-padmakumar/style-guide/javascript/react-jsx-style-guide/style-guide.md

 Bind event handlers for the render method in the constructor.

-{% hint style="warning" %}
-Why?
+> Why?
 A bind call in the render path creates a brand new function on every single render.
 Do not use arrow functions in class fields, because it makes them [challenging to test and debug, and can negatively impact performance](https://medium.com/@charpeni/arrow-functions-in-class-properties-might-not-be-as-great-as-we-think-3b3551c440b1), and because conceptually, class fields are for data, not logic.
-{% endhint %}

 ```jsx
 // bad